Lea Michele: 1995–2008: Beginnings and stage roles

-Michele made her Broadway debut in 1995, at the age of eight, as a replacement in the role of Cosette in Les Misérables.
+Michele made her Broadway debut in 1995, at age 8, as a replacement in the role of Cosette in Les Misérables.
 She was also the understudy for the role of Gavroche followed by the role of the Little Girl in the 1998 original Broadway cast of Ragtime.
 She portrayed the part of the Little Girl for a year in the original Toronto cast, before the production transferred to Broadway.
 As a child, she voiced Christina, a main character in the animated film Buster & Chauncey's Silent Night, released on October 13, 1998.
 In 2004, Michele began portraying Shprintze in the Broadway revival of the musical Fiddler on the Roof, and was the understudy for the role of Chava.
-She aperformed on the cast recording of the show.
+She performed on the cast recording of the show.

 Michele next played the role of Wendla Bergmann in Steven Sater and Duncan Sheik's musical version of Spring Awakening, starring in early workshops and Off-Broadway performances, before finally originating the role in the 2006 Broadway production at 20.
 In February 2005, she performed as Wendla at the Lincoln Center for the Performing Arts.
 Around the same time that Spring Awakening was set to go to Broadway, Michele was offered the role of Éponine Thénardier in the Broadway revival of Les Misérables.
 She elected to remain with Spring Awakening, which premiered on Broadway in December 2006.
 For her performance, she was nominated for a Drama Desk Award for Outstanding Actress in a Musical.
-In January 2008, she starred in a concert production of the musical Alive in the World as Phoebe, benefitting the Twin Towers Orphan Fund.
+In January 2008, she starred as Phoebe in a concert production of the musical Alive in the World, benefiting the Twin Towers Orphan Fund.

 In April 2008, she performed a Flops n' Cutz concert at Joe's Pub in the East Village with her boyfriend at the time, stage actor Landon Beard.
 She debuted her solo cabaret Once Upon a Dream at Feinstein's at the Loews Regency.
 In May 2008, she and her co-star Jonathan Groff left the Broadway cast of Spring Awakening.
 She performed as Claudia Octavia in a reading of Sheik and Sater's new musical, Nero, in July 2008 at Vassar College in Poughkeepsie, New York.
 In August 2008, Michele portrayed Éponine in the Hollywood Bowl's Les Misérables concert, which was directed by Richard Jay-Alexander.
-She starred alongside Brian Stokes Mitchell as Javert and John Lloyd Young as Marius Pontmercy, each of whom later guest starred on Glee.
+She starred alongside Brian Stokes Mitchell, who played Javert, and John Lloyd Young, who played Marius Pontmercy, each of whom later guest-starred on Glee.
 While in Los Angeles for the Les Misérables concerts, she sang at the Upright Cabaret at Mark's Restaurant in Hollywood in August 2008.
 In September 2008, she performed at the benefit Broadway Chance Style: Up Close & Personal along with Laura Bell Bundy, Eden Espinosa, Kristoffer Cusick, and other stars.